 AIA Minneapolis, the Minneapolis Heritage Preservation Commission, and Preserve Minneapolis, annually recognize projects, individuals, and organizations that celebrate the heritage and historic character of Minneapolis.

-The Minneapolis Preservation Awards program has been a long-standing partnership between AIA Minneapolis, the Minneapolis Heritage Preservation Commission, and Preserve Minneapolis.
-The Minneapolis Heritage Preservation Award is an annual awards program that recognizes the architects, developers, volunteers, enthusiasts, and preservation professionals that protect and celebrate the City’s built history.
+The Minneapolis Preservation Awards program is an annual celebration that recognizes the architects, developers, volunteers, enthusiasts, and preservation professionals that protect and celebrate the City’s built history.

 Award categories include preservation projects, additions to historic structures, new construction in historic districts, advocacy, and leadership.
 A new category is the preservation gem – recognition of a small project or detail that exhibits exceptional craft, adherence to preservation standards, and tells a good story.